How to find the holonomy algebra of a Lorentzian manifold: Introduction

+In this paper we describe geometrical properties of Lorentzian manifolds with different types of holonomy algebras and we give a complete answer to the natural question: {\it How to find the holonomy algebra of an arbitrary Lorentzian manifold?}

-To a holonomy algebra $\g\subset\simil(n)$ one associates its $\so(n)$-projection $\h$, which must be a holonomy algebra of a Riemannian manifold \cite{Leistner} and it is called the orthogonal part of $\g$.
+To a holonomy algebra $\g\subset\simil(n)$ one associates its $\so(n)$-projection $\h$, which must be the holonomy algebra of a Riemannian manifold \cite{Leistner} and it is called the orthogonal part of $\g$.
 We provide an algorithm how to find $\h$ in Section \ref{secorthpart}.

-Next, there are 4 types of holonomy algebras $\g\subset\simil(n)$.
+Next, there are 4 types of holonomy algebras $\g\subset\simil(n)$ corresponding to locally indecomposable manifolds.
 The algebras of type 1 and 2 have simple structure and they are of the form $(\Real\oplus\h)\zr\Real^n$ and $\h\zr\Real^n$, respectively.
-The algebras of types 3 and 4 are more exotic, and they can be obtained from these two by some twisting.
+The algebras of types 3 and 4 are more exotic, and they can be obtained from the first two by some twistings.
 In Section \ref{sectype} we provide criteria that allow to find the type of the holonomy algebra.
 Similar criteria are given in \cite{Boubel}.
-Our criteria are more concrete: we show how the type of the holonomy algebra can be found using the local coordinates and it becomes computable.
+Our criteria are more concrete: on one hand, we show how the type of the holonomy algebra can be found using the local coordinates and it becomes computable, on the other hand, we describe the geometric structures corresponding to each of the types.

+In Section \ref{sectype} we explain also how to use our algorithm from \cite{Gal14} for obtaining the Wu decomposition of Lorentzian manifolds in order to reduce the computation of the holonomy algebra of an arbitrary Lorentzian manifold to the case of locally indecomposable one.

-Thus we provide the complete algorithm that allows to find the holonomy algebra of an arbitrary Lorentzian manifold.
-This algorithm can be computerized, since it requires computations of certain parallel tensors (e.g. parallel symmetric bilinear forms and certain differential forms that can be found as the solutions to some systems of partial differential equations), some computations in linear algebra, and computations in local coordinates.
+Thus we provide the complete algorithm that allows to find the holonomy algebra of an arbitrary Riemannian or Lorentzian manifold.
+This algorithm can be computerized, e.g. as a part of the package Differential Geometry for Maple \cite{Anderson}, since it requires computations of certain parallel tensors (e.g. parallel symmetric bilinear forms and certain differential forms that can be found as the solutions to some systems of partial differential equations), some computations in linear algebra, and computations in local coordinates.

+Note that we consider only the holonomy algebra, i.e. we study the connected component of the holonomy group.
+The full holonomy group of a not simply connected manifold can be bigger.
+There are several results about this group in the Riemannian case \cite{Besse,McIn1,McIn2}, and a recent paper \cite{BLL} for the case of Lorentzian manifolds.